bunto/bunto/site/_docs/posts.md

 ### Content Formats

 All blog post files must begin with [YAML Front Matter](../frontmatter/).
 After that, it's simply a matter of deciding which format you prefer.
-Jekyll supports [Markdown](http://daringfireball.net/projects/markdown/) out of the box, and has [myriad extensions for other formats as well](/docs/plugins/#converters-1), including the popular [Textile](http://redcloth.org/textile) format.
+Bunto supports [Markdown](http://daringfireball.net/projects/markdown/) out of the box, and has [myriad extensions for other formats as well](/docs/plugins/#converters-1), including the popular [Textile](http://redcloth.org/textile) format.
 These